 - Employees with an improved work-life balance increase company productivity and reduce conflicts between coworkers and management, because of their increased motivation and reduced stress

-- Companies who encourage a way to improve work-life balance are more attractive as potential employers
+- Companies that encourage a way to improve work-life balance are more attractive as potential employers

 - Companies encouraging work-life balance often enjoy higher employee retention rates and lower absenteeism